Approximate Message Passing algorithms for rotationally invariant matrices: Acknowledgements

 \section{Acknowledgements}

 I am grateful to my advisor Andrea Montanari, who first introduced me to the beautiful worlds of both free probability and AMP.
-I would like to thank Keigo Takeuchi and Galen Reeves for helpful discussions and pointers to related literature.
+I would like to thank Keigo Takeuchi and Galen Reeves for helpful discussions and pointers to related literature, and Yufan Li for pointing out an error in a previous version of the manuscript.
 This research is supported in part by NSF Grant DMS-1916198.